| Application Status | ||

 Alberta Quick Overview

-We’ll also keep this page updated with the latest Alberta regulation news, important milestones, and any confirmed launch details as they come out.
+We’ll also keep this page updated with the latest Alberta regulation news and important milestones, up until the market is launched in July!

 Where is Alberta in the Regulation Process